LeesEngineer/CSAPP/MachineLevelProgramming.md

      - Includes pop by ret instruction

+<p>One of the reasons why recursion is a little bit of risky thing : It keeps requiring more space as you go deeper in the recursion.
+And most systems limit the toatl depth of the stack.</p>

 <img width="1054" height="1084" alt="QQ_1762147967397" src="https://github.com/user-attachments/assets/57c77bd4-84bb-4e35-bc09-4dcd6040416c" />

 <p>In general stack frame is delimited by two pointers.
 One is the satck pointer %rsp which we're familiar with. the another calls the base pointer which %rbp indicates.
 But one feature is that this is an optional pointer.
 We don't use %rbp except in some very special cases.(It will be used instead just as a regular register)</p>

 <p></p>

+<p>The question here is if %rbp was optional then how does the program know how to do the deallocation.</p>